ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 Peak memory usage: 211.49 MiB.
 ```

 The above uses the `simpleJSONExtractString` to extract the `created` key, exploiting the fact we want the first value only for the published date.
-In this case, the limitations of the simpleJSON functions are acceptable for the gain in performance.
+In this case, the limitations of the `simpleJSON*` functions are acceptable for the gain in performance.

 ### Using Map

-If an object is used to store arbitrary keys of mostly one type, consider using the Map type.
-Ideally these number of unique keys should not exceed several hundred.
-We recommend the Map type be used for labels and tags e.g. Kubernertes pod labels in log data.
-While a simple way to represent nested structures, Maps have some notable limitations:
+If an object is used to store arbitrary keys of mostly one type, consider using the `Map` type.
+Ideally, the number of unique keys should not exceed several hundred.
+We recommend the `Map` type be used for labels and tags e.g. Kubernertes pod labels in log data.
+While a simple way to represent nested structures, `Map`s have some notable limitations:

-* The fields must be of all the same type.
+- The fields must be of all the same type.
-* Accessing sub-columns requires a special map syntax since the fields don’t exist as columns; the entire object is a column.
+- Accessing sub-columns requires a special map syntax since the fields don’t exist as columns; the entire object is a column.
-* Accessing a subcolumn loads the entire Map value i.e. all siblings and their respective values.
-For larger maps this can result in a significant performance penalty.
+- Accessing a subcolumn loads the entire `Map` value i.e. all siblings and their respective values.
+For larger maps, this can result in a significant performance penalty.

 :::note String keys
-When modelling objects as Maps, the a String key is used to store the JSON key name.
+When modelling objects as `Map`s, a `String` key is used to store the JSON key name.
 The map will therefore always be `Map(String, T)`, where `T` depends on the data.
 :::

 #### Primitive values

-The simplest application of a Map is when the object contains the same primitive type as values.
+The simplest application of a `Map` is when the object contains the same primitive type as values.
 In most cases, this involves using the `String` type for the value `T`.

 Consider our [earlier person JSON](/docs/en/integrations/data-formats/json/schema#static-vs-dynamic-json) where the `company.labels` object was determined to be dynamic.
 Importantly, we only expect key-value pairs of type String to be added to this object.
-We can thus declare as a `Map(String, String)`:
+We can thus declare this as `Map(String, String)`:

 ```sql
 CREATE TABLE people